J. Jayalalithaa

 Jayaram Jayalalithaa (Note: In 2001 Jayalalitha appended an additional letter "a" to her name for numerological reasons.)
-(24 February 1948 – 5 December 2016), popularly known as Amma, was an Indian actress, politician, and philanthropist who served as the chief minister of Tamil Nadu for more than fourteen years between 1991 and 2016.
-She served as chief minister until her death and became the first female chief minister to die in office in the Republic of India.
-She was the longest-serving and former general secretary of the All India Anna Dravida Munnetra Kazhagam, a Dravidian party founded by her mentor and the former chief minister of Tamil Nadu M. G. Ramachandran (M.G.R.).
-Jayalalithaa is regarded as one of the most influential politicians of post-independence India.
-Apart from politics, as a film personality, she won the Tamil Nadu State Film Awards and three Filmfare Awards South.
+(24 February 1948 – 5 December 2016), popularly known as Amma, was an Indian politician and actress who served as the Chief Minister of Tamil Nadu for six terms spanning more than fourteen years between 1991 and 2016.
+She was the longest-serving General Secretary of the All India Anna Dravida Munnetra Kazhagam (AIADMK) and regarded as one of the most influential politicians of post-independence India.